GabbedT/FIFO/README.md

   * Control path

 The former is the storage of the data, the latter control the various read and write pointers to obtain a FIFO like memory.
+The main module can be instantiated in a design with the provided interface: `sync_fifo_interface.sv` to make the instantiaton easier and less verbose (thus less error prone).

 ### I/O Ports